Do floods really need to be devastating every time we get that much rain?

 However, such is the nature of the system we have chosen to live with.

-- Inappropriate legislation based on faulty assumptions and according practices being promoted by Ag and Conservation Departments and other Government authorities that regulate or affect the management of vast tracts of private and public land.
+3.A.
+Inappropriate legislation based on faulty assumptions and according practices being promoted by Ag and Conservation Departments and other Government authorities that regulate or affect the management of vast tracts of private and public land.

 World-wide there is over 50 years’ worth of private research that clearly shows that traditional European-type land-use techniques are largely inappropriate in seasonally dry climatic conditions (as prevail in much of Australia).
 Mistakes made in Africa, India, and in the Americas have also occurred in many parts of rangeland Australia.
 In most cases the consequences of such mistakes continue to haunt us today.
 Some common results are desertifying landscapes, dysfunctional rural communities and an increase of poverty in big cities to which people migrate in the hope of a better life.
 A change in run-off coefficients is another common result, as is increasing severity of droughts and floods.
 (We use the ‘run-off coefficient’ to calculate how much run-off to expect from a particular area for a given amount of rain.)